Matt Williams (third baseman): Kia Tigers (2020–2021)

 Williams joined the Kia Tigers of the KBO League, becoming their first American-born manager before the 2020 season.
 On November 5, 2021, it was announced that Williams would not be returning to the team in 2022 after the club finished in ninth place with a 58–75 record in 2021.

 Managerial record

 Coaching career

+On November 11, 2009, Williams was hired by the Arizona Diamondbacks to be the first base coach for 2010.
+Williams moved from first base coach to third base coach for the 2011 season, while working under first-year manager Kirk Gibson.
+Williams coached for the Diamondbacks from 2010 through 2013, and again in 2016 when he was fired from the Nationals.

-Williams coached for the Arizona Diamondbacks from 2010 through 2014 before he managed the Washington Nationals in 2014 and 2015.
-He was hired as the Oakland Athletics' third base coach in November 2017, staying with them through the 2019 season.
+Williams was hired as the Oakland Athletics' third base coach in November 2017, staying with them through the 2019 season.

 On December 17, 2021, Williams was hired by the San Diego Padres to serve as the team's third base coach for the 2022 season.

+Following the hiring of Bob Melvin as the manager of the San Francisco Giants and his departure from the Padres, on November 10, 2023, it was announced that Williams would be replacing Mark Hallberg as third base coach for the Giants for the 2024 season.
+On September 29, 2025, following the dismissal of Melvin as manager of the Giants, Williams told reporters that he would also not be returning to the team for the 2026 season.

 Other work

 Williams joined NBC Sports Bay Area in 2017 as a studio analyst, appearing before and after San Francisco Giants telecasts.

 Steroid use

-On November 6, 2007, the San Francisco Chronicle reported that Williams purchased $11,600 worth of human growth hormone, steroids and other drugs from the Palm Beach clinic in 2002.
+On November 6, 2007, the San Francisco Chronicle reported that Williams purchased $11,600 worth of human growth hormone (HGH), steroids and other drugs from a Palm Beach clinic in 2002.
 Williams later told the Chronicle he used HGH on the advice of a doctor to treat an ankle injury he suffered during spring training in 2002.

 On December 13, 2007, he was named among the dozens of players alleged to have used steroids in the Mitchell Report, commissioned by Major League Baseball and written by former Senator George J. Mitchell.